IV RANK AND PROBABILITY

 The high IV Rank provides rich premium and as the option life-cycle unfolds and this volatility decreases, the option time value implodes and the option decreases in value allowing profits to be realized earlier in the life-cycle without waiting until expiration of the contract.
 Leading to consistent income generation in a high-probability manner without guessing which way the stock will move.

 Picking the right direction of the market is a binary event and boils down to a 50/50 probability when compared against the movement of the S&P 500 and Dow over the long-term.
 The number of consecutive daily moves in either direction is nearly evenly distributed thus moving in a standard distribution over time.
 The Dow has fluctuated between a 2% loss and 2% gain 94% of the time and between a loss of 0.7% and gain of 0.7% of the time on a daily basis since 1900.
 There's an equal and even number of days when the market moved up 1% as it moved down 1%.
 There's no patterns or predictable cycles over a long term basis equating stock picking to random chance and a 50/50 probability (see S&P 500 distribution of returns below).
 The only way to profit from this even distribution and behavior of the market is via options trading.
 Options allow one to dictate his probability of success and thus profit without estimating what direction the market will move.
 Options trading isn't about whether or not the stock will go up or down, it's all about the probability of the stock not moving up or down more than a specified amount based on probabilities respective to the underlying market or equity.
+Coupling probabilities with high IV stocks can yield rich premium income when selling options.
 Options are a bet on where the stock won't go, not where it will go.

 Based on all historical moves and magnitude of moves a stock has made in the past, its future absolute move (positive or negative) within standard deviations are predicted.
 Implied volatility (IV) is used to predict the future magnitude move of the stock over a given timeframe.

 High IV Rank leads to overpriced or richly valued option contracts where option sellers can capitalize since implied volatility is nearly always overstated and the actual move of the underlying stock will be less volatile than predicted.
+This is where high IV stocks can thrive for option traders.